Tours & Delegations

 - Visa letters, letters of invitation, and/or confirmation letters are not issued by the City of Richmond.

-- Every for-profit organization that requests a City Hall Tour, Study Tour, or Visiting Delegation (Bylaw No. 9068), whether on its own behalf or on behalf of another for-profit organization or a non-profit organization, must pay to the City the applicable fee specified in Consolidated Fees Bylaw No. 8636.
+- Every for-profit organization that requests a City Hall Tour, Study Tour, or Visiting Delegation (Bylaw No. 9068), whether on its own behalf or on behalf of another for-profit organization or a non-profit organization, must pay to the City the applicable fee specified in the Consolidated Fees Bylaw No. 8636.

 - Up to 2 hours: $302.00 (plus the room rental fee and applicable tax)